keuv-grvl/perl-log-basic/README.md

 - level 3, "warn"
 - level 4, "info"
 - level 5, "debug"
+- no level, "fatal"

 Setting verbosity to 3 will print "warn", "info", and "msg" only.
+"fatal" is a special level, corresponding to perl's die().
 Dates are formatted as: "YYYY-MM-DD hh:mm:ss".
 Your message could be whatever you what.